kedracki-com/kedracki-com.github.io/src/_posts/2023-05-30-embracing-change.markdown

 some of them.
 This is something I miss badly.

 And so, I have decided to start a blog.
 This time under my own name.
 It will be an outlet for my thought on software development, and the broader IT sector.

 BTW: If you have made it this far, thanks for reading.

-## The product
+## The product - CitroVM

 In the last couple of months, I have been quietly working on my first own product.
-Expect to hear more about it in the coming weeks.
+I named it CitroVM.
+It's a macOS-on-macOS virtual machine build on top of the native and extremely fast Virtualization.framework by Apple.
+An early first version is already available on the [Mac App Store](https://apps.apple.com/us/app/citrovm/id1669517079).

-To tease a bit, it is a tool mostly meant for iOS/macOS developers.
-It's written in SwiftUI and targeting modern macOS systems.
-I'm really excited about returning to actively developing for the Apple ecosystem.
-For the better or worse, a lot has changed in the 5 years I was on Apple hiatus.
-I hope to share some thought on this soon.
+The plan for CitroVM is to make macOS virtualization as hustle free as possible.
+In an upcoming version, I will introduce a powerful AI backed Automation mechanism which will reduce the pain of installing your macOS guest.
+Other quality-of-life features are in the backlog.
+You can read more in the [introduction blog post](/2023/05/30/introducing-citrovm)

 ## Consulting Services